jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "I'm at a hotel.
 The Embassy Suites on Portage.
 I left your father last night."
 She said it quietly, like she still couldn't quite believe it.
 "I filed for divorce this morning.
 He was served about an hour ago."

-Ethan's hand tightened around mine.
+Ethan's hand went white-knuckled around mine.
 "Mom—"

 "Don't.
 I should have done it years ago."
 I heard her take a shaky breath.
 "You weren't afraid to choose yourself.
-I'm finally doing the same."
+I'm finally doing the same.
+I'm scared out of my mind, but I'm doing it."

 "Does he know where you are?"